Widen/javascript-101/session-1/examples.md

     console.log("prop: " + prop + "; value: " + myObject[prop]);
 }

-// simple, but with a big draw (which we can overcome with a few more lines)
+// simple, but with a big drawback (which we can overcome with a few more lines)
 // the drawback will be discussed in a later session for (var prop in myObject) {
     console.log("prop: " + prop + "; value: " + myObject[prop]);